Menu Close

 Peter decides to go for a rack of lamb at the hotel's restaurant.

-If you prefer a simpler, but instead very colourful, hotel, you can choose Hotel Estoria, located just outside the gate of the Old Town.
-The name "Estoria" is a mix of "Estonia" and "stories" and each room has its own story to tell about Estonia.
-Nice!
+If you prefer a simpler, but very colourful hotel, you can choose the Estoria Hotel, located just outside the gate of the Old Town.
+The name "Estoria" is a mix of "Estonia" and "stories", and each room has its own story to tell about Estonia.
+It's nice!

 We were very happy with our room here, and above all, the location just outside the Old Town is fantastic.